-The Vice Provost for Undergraduate Education is responsible for the coordination of the academic experience of undergraduate students at this University.
+The Vice Provost and Dean for Undergraduate Education is responsible for the coordination of the academic experience of undergraduate students at this University.

 The Vice Provost works closely with the deans and faculty of the individual schools and colleges and with the Undergraduate Academic Council in developing, coordinating, and implementing undergraduate academic policy and curricula.
-The Vice Provost oversees the Office of Undergraduate Education, the Honors College, the General Education Program, the Office of the Transfer Experience Coordinator, the Student Engagement Initiative, the Writing and Critical Inquiry Program, and the Advisement Services Center.
+The Vice Provost oversees the Office of Undergraduate Education, the Honors College, the General Education Program, the Writing and Critical Inquiry Program, the Office of Transfer Student Services, the Student Engagement Initiative, the Center for Achievement, Retention, and Student Success (CARSS), and the Advisement Services Center.

 The Office of the Vice Provost for Undergraduate Education also provides coordination of and advisement for: independent study; student-initiated interdisciplinary majors and minors; interdisciplinary courses; and the NYS Senate and Assembly Internship as well as other University-wide internships.
 The Office coordinates with the Office of Access and Academic Enrichment, the Office of Undergraduate Admissions, the Registrar's Office, and other University offices to implement changes in academic policies and curricula, and to this end it publishes the Undergraduate Bulletin each year.